Our Students are Practice Ready Professionals. You are their Bridge to a Career in the Law.

 - We offer a Corporate Counsel Externship program in the Spring semester, where students extern with private and public sector general counsel offices.
 The seminar explores core lawyering and relationship skills essential for servicing an internal corporate client.

-What support can UB Law provide me if I want to host a student extern?
+What support can UBalt Law provide me if I want to host a student extern?

 - Our Field Placement Supervisor Manual is filled with tips, checklists, and feedback worksheets to help you support your student(s).